Vision, Mission and Mandate

 - seek appropriate support for co‑operative housing development from the European Union;

-- help our members in the new states of the European Union and countries in transition in Europe to secure appropriate co-operative legislation;
+- help our members in the new states of the European Union and countries in transition to secure appropriate co-operative legislation;

 - co-operate with other regional and international bodies whose mandate is to promote sustainable human settlements;